 Proms premières come in all shapes and sizes, and last week’s new works from HK Gruber and Hugh Wood were larger and more aspirational specimens.
 Scale and stature are different things, though, and despite their respective composers’ demonstrative ambition (and experience, composing veterans both), each of these pieces were hobbled by considerations that would have been less problematic in smaller-scale forms.

-The world première of HK Gruber’s into the open … was performed by Colin Currie with the BBC Philharmonic, conducted by John Storgårds; Hugh Wood’s An Epithalamion, Or Mariage Song was given its first—and, one hopes, last—performance by the BBC Symphony Orchestra & Chorus, conducted by Sir Andrew Davis, to whom the work was dedicated.
+The world première of HK Gruber’s into the open … was performed by Colin Currie with the BBC Philharmonic, conducted by John Storgårds; Hugh Wood’s An Epithalamion, or Mariage Song was given its first—and, one hopes, last—performance by the BBC Symphony Orchestra and Chorus, conducted by Sir Andrew Davis, to whom the work was dedicated.
 Gosh, he must be chuffed.

 HK Gruber - into the open …

 - Loved it!
 (8%, 3 Votes)